 Or in your inbox is a forwarded email that just says FYI.

-Or how about the famous one: This is ON FIRE< /strong>.
+Or how about the famous one: This is ON FIRE.

 And you wonder WTF?
 (Where’s the food?, of course )

-Don't worry, even if you hate these expressions, whether because you are a passionate defender of our language or at least of tranquility (because, why always set everything on fire?) you will have to learn to identify them and follow them up.
+Don't worry, even if you hate these expressions either because you are a passionate defender of our language or at least of tranquility (because why always set everything on fire?) you will have to learn to identify them and keep track of them.

 ASAP: As soon as possible, or in Spanish, as soon as possible.
 (What does it cost for people to write clearly and beautifully?).
 This expression is written to you by clients and suppliers (of course) to ask you for something urgent.

 FYI: For your information.
 Or rather: For your information.
 These emails tend to be somewhat misleading, sometimes they have everything to do with you and sometimes they have nothing to do with you.
-If you receive one of these, I suggest you read it until the end because you never know if your name is spelled out in the last line of the email with a task for you even if everyone else doesn't tell you anything ;)
+If you receive one of these, I suggest you read it to the end because you never know if the last line of the email includes your name with a task for you, even though everyone else doesn't tell you anything ;)

 ON FIRE: On fire.
 (Really men? :P) It means that everything is chaos for the client, it is like the bat signal that tells you that it is time for you and your team to solve something immediate and control that chaos.
 If you ever wanted to be a hero now is your time.
 Wink your eye at that person you like, snap your fingers and work your magic.

-Just like these, there are many more words that you will learn from many people in the industry, maybe you like to use them and maybe you don't, even if you don't like them, you won't really be able to get your clients or suppliers to stop using them, but You will surely learn a lot about what ideal communication should be like if you try to transform it into something clear and direct for your team.
+Just like these, there are many more words that you will learn from many people in the industry, maybe you like to use them and maybe you don't, even if you don't like them, you won't actually be able to make your clients or suppliers stop using them, but you will surely learn a lot about what ideal communication should be like if you try to transform them into something clear and direct for your team.

 I recommend that although they are often used in the industry, you do not use them with your team.
-Try to have simple, clear and efficient communication, establish the terms of your requirements, don't stress them with that ASAP thing, tell them explicitly what you need them to do instead of an ambiguous FYI, and try to work with them so that as If possible, they do not have to attend to the famous ON FIRE, but instead learn to work with prevention.
+Try to have simple, clear and efficient communication, establish the terms of your requirements, do not stress them with that ASAP thing, tell them explicitly what you need them to do instead of an ambiguous FYI, and try to work with them so that, as far as possible, they do not have to attend to the famous ON FIRE, but instead they learn to work with prevention.
 The best planning teams are those that work to prevent and not those that work to solve emergencies that they could not prevent.

 How about now?

 Are you breathing better now?
-I hope so, and I also hope that these points are useful to you now that you begin your adventure in the fabulous world of project planning.
-If you want to enrich this little manual, write to me at cristina.pineda@masclicks.com .mx surely your experience will help more than one project save its day.
+I hope so, and I also hope that these points are of some use to you now that you begin your adventure in the fabulous world of project planning.
+If you want to enrich this little manual, write to me at cristina.pineda@masclicks.com.mx surely your experience will help more than one project save its day.